devassistant/devassistant/docs/user_documentation.rst

 Assistant Roles
 ~~~~~~~~~~~~~~~

-There are three assistant roles:

-creator
-  creates new projects
-modifier
-  modifies existing projects
-preparer
-  prepares environment for development of upstream project or custom task

-The main purpose of having roles is separating different types of tasks.
-It would be confusing to have e.g. ``python django`` assistant (that
-creates new project) side-by-side with ``eclipse`` assistant (that registers
-existing project into Eclipse).
+.. include:: assistant-roles.txt

 You can learn about how to invoke the
 respective roles below in :ref:`creating_projects_cli`,
 :ref:`modifying_projects_cli` and :ref:`preparing_environment_cli`.